NDZL/A13_DIRECTBOOT_MODE/README.md

 - WITH NONE, SWIPE, PATTERN A BOOT-AWARE APP IS ABLE TO ACCESS BOTH THE DPS (DEVICE PROTECTED STORAGE) AND THE CES (CREDENTIAL ENCRYPTED STORAGE) BEFORE THE FIRST UNLOCK AFTER REBOOT
 - WITH PIN AND PASSWORD A BOOT-AWARE APP *IS* ABLE TO ACCESS DPS WHILE IT *CANNOT* ACCESS CES BEFORE THE FIRST UNLOCK AFTER REBOOT

 Here is a screenshot from the app.
-Where you an exception under the DPS section, that is failed attempt to access CES after boot.
+Where you spot an exception under the DPS section, that is failed attempt to access CES after boot.
 It was logged under DPS since that context is always available.

 ![image](https://user-images.githubusercontent.com/11386676/222977925-ca15cd47-b55b-41db-a0e7-2e550eb67dc4.png)